This article was updated on September 11th, 2023

 FAQ

-Why does my dog lick his toy after he plays?
+Why does my dog lick his toy after they play?

-Chances are that your dog has a positive association with both his toy and the sensation of licking.
-If your dog licks his toys after a play session, he’s probably winding down and relaxing.
+Chances are that your dog has a positive association with both their toy and the sensation of licking.
+If your dog licks their toys after a play session, they’re probably winding down and relaxing.

 Is it okay if my dog is obsessed with one toy?